metacpan/metacpan-cpan-extracted/distros/N/Net-Curl-Promiser/README.md

 interface on top of it, so asynchronous I/O becomes almost as simple as synchronous I/O.

-[Net::Curl::Promiser](https://metacpan.org/pod/Net::Curl::Promiser) itself is a base class; you’ll need to provide a subclass that works with whatever event interface you use.
+[Net::Curl::Promiser](https://metacpan.org/pod/Net::Curl::Promiser) itself is a base class; you’ll need to use a subclass that works with your chosen event interface.

 This distribution provides the following usable subclasses: